-Guell Park in Barcelona, Spain
+Antoni Gaudi's Park Guell - Utopian Environment in Barcelona, Spain

 Visiting Park Güell

-Since we had never been to Barcelona, we decided to do some sightseeing as a mix of our experiences in that beautiful city.
+In most cases we were given the tickets to see those personally preferred competitions.
+But then we were also presented with options.
+We could turn in those coveted tickets and instead choose to go on tours in Barcelona.
+Since we had never been to Barcelona we decided to do some sightseeing as a mix of our experiences in that beautiful city.

 Park Guell which was the architect Antoni Gaudi's creation was a part of one afternoon city tour.
 We were so happy to have gotten to see this creative architect's dream of a Utopian urban environment.
-We had never previously seen anything remotely similar, nor have we viewed anything to equate to it since that time.
+We had never previously seen anything remotely similar nor have we viewed anything to equate to it since that time.

 Photos of Guell Park in BarcelonaClick thumbnail to view full-size

 Shows the inside of Gaudi's house in Park Guell as well as wonderful exterior photos of the park.